pg-redis-fdw/redis_fdw/README.md

 Character set handling
 ----------------------

-All strings from Redis are interpreted acording the PostgreSQL database's server encoding.
+All strings from Redis are interpreted acording to the PostgreSQL database's server encoding.
 Redis supports UTF-8 only data.
-It's not a problem if PostgreSQL server encoding is UTF-8.
-Behaviour with UTF-16 or UTF-32 PostgreSQL server **yet not described**.
-All PostgreSQL databases with a non-Unicode encoding is strongly not recommended to interact with `redis_fdw`.
+It's not a problem only if PostgreSQL server encoding is UTF-8.
+Behaviour with non-UTF PostgreSQL servers **yet not described** and not tested.
+This serevers is strongly not recommended to interact with `redis_fdw`.

 Examples
 --------